-Light on the Hill is a non-profit, tax-exempt organization supervised by a Board of Directors (see below).
+Light on the Hill is a 501(C)(3) non-profit organization supervised by a Board of Directors (see below).
 All your donations are tax deductible.
 We appreciate both one-time and ongoing, monthly donations!

-The co-directors are husband and wife, Lawrence Muscat and Alice McDowell.
+The Spiritual Directors are husband and wife, Lawrence Muscat and Alice McDowell.

 Alice McDowell holds a PhD in theology from Fordham University and has taught religious studies at Ithaca College for 18 years.
 She has trained with energetic healers, humanistic and transpersonal psychologists, Sufi guides, and Christian contemplatives, and has guided people in their personal and spiritual journeys for over 30 years.
 She draws upon her diverse training and life experience to help others awaken to their true selves.